Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 A routing algorithm is often looking for the **least-cost path** from a host to another on the network graph.
 This graph has the network's routers as vertices and the physical links between routers as edges.
-Of course the cost of an edge depends on the task that we want to perform.
+The cost of an edge depends on the task that we want to perform.
 It might for example, depend bandwidth, delay time, monetary cost, etc.

 A routing algorithm might be:

+- **Centralized** or **Global**:
-- **centralized** or **global**: the algorithm takes the connectivity between all nodes and all link costs as inputs.
+  The algorithm takes the connectivity between all nodes and all link costs as inputs.
   The calculation can be run at one site or replicated in every router.

+- **Decentralized**:
-- **decentralized**: the calculation of the least-cost path is carried out in an iterative, distributed manner by the routers.
+  The calculation of the least-cost path is carried out in an iterative, distributed manner by the routers.
   No node has complete information about the costs of all network links.
   Instead, each node begins with only the knowledge of the costs of its own directly attached links.
   Then, through an iterative process of calculation and exchange of information with its neighboring nodes, a node gradually calculates the least-cost path to a destination or set of destinations.

 A routing algorithm can also be classified as:

+- **Static**:
-- **static**: routes change very slowly over time, often as a result of human intervention.
+  Routes change very slowly over time, often as a result of human intervention.

+- **Dynamic**:
- - **dynamic**: the routing paths change as the network traffic loads or topology change.
+  The routing paths change as the network traffic loads or topology change.
   While dynamic algorithms are more responsive to network changes, they are also more susceptible to problems such as routing loops and route oscillation.

  Finally, we also differentiate between algorithms that are:

+ - **Load-sensitive**:
- - **load-sensitive**: link costs vary dynamically to reflect the current level of congestion in the underlying link.
+  Link costs vary dynamically to reflect the current level of congestion in the underlying link.

+ - **Load-insensitive**:
- - **load-insensitive**: a link’s cost does not explicitly reflect its current (or recent past) level of congestion.
+  A link’s cost does not explicitly reflect its current (or recent past) level of congestion.

 ### Link State (LS) Routing Algorithm